mauricelambert/ChromePasswordsStealer/README.md

 ## Description

-This module steals chrome passwords on Windows.
+This module steals chrome and chromium passwords on Windows.

 ## Requirements